noahehall/multicloud/providers/aws/services/database/neptune.md

 ### SageMaker

-- for analyzing neptune graphs
+- for analyzing neptune graphs via jupyter notebooks
+- i think the notebook instances for neptune are managed via the sagemaker console

 ### Glue